-The Longest Stretch of Undeveloped Barrier Island in The World
+The Longest Stretch of Undeveloped Barrier Island in the World

 Padre Island National Seashore separates the Gulf of Mexico from the Laguna Madre, one of a few hypersaline lagoons in the world.
-The park protects 70 miles of coastline, dunes, prairies, and wind tidal flats teeming with life.
-It is a safe nesting ground for the Kemp’s ridley sea turtle and a haven for 380 bird species.
+The park protects 66 miles of coastline, dunes, prairies, and wind tidal flats teeming with life.
+It is a safe nesting ground for the Kemp’s ridley sea turtle and a haven for over 380 bird species.
 It also has a rich history, including the Spanish shipwrecks of 1554.